ImSwitch/ImSwitch/README.md

 ##### 2) Working on arm64 chipset (e.g. Mac M1, M2 and on)

 If you decided to stay with the native `arm64` chipset you will face various issues while trying to install a couple of libraries, because they are not build (and maintained) yet for arm64.
-Yet, with the necessary packages and recipies being available on conda-forge these packages can be simply build on the target machine (not only macOS, but e.g. Raspberry Pi or Jetson Nano or ...).
+Yet, with the necessary packages and recipies being available on conda-forge these packages can be simply build on the target machine (not only macOS, but e.g. Raspberry Pi or
+Nano or ...).
 As opposed to the suggest global installation of prebuild packages using brew (e.g. in case of [PyQt5](https://stackoverflow.com/questions/65901162/how-can-i-run-pyqt5-on-my-mac-with-m1chip-ppc64el-architecture)) we suggest to keep everything in local environments for easy portability, reproduceability and traceability.

 On example of the [QtScintilla package](https://pypi.org/project/QScintilla/) for PyQt5 we will demonstrate how to build the existing conda-recipe on your machine.
 First, try to install as many packages as possible along the [installation description above](#option-c-install-from-github-UC2-version).